dougbutner/gold/README.md

 Because GOLD "started from the bottom" of the possible WAX price, there's been interesting mechanics even early in the experiment.

 Sell orders were/are listed according to the Golden Ratio, as approximated by the Fibonacci series.
 We used mirrored Fibonacci series (below) to determine the market price of GOLD.
+The length of this series was determined by the total supply of GOLD.

 # WAX / GOLD